streamnative/flink-example/README.md

   -p 6650:6650 \
   -p 8080:8080 \
   --mount type=bind,source=${PWD}/docker/data,target=/pulsar/data \
-  --mount type=bind,source=${PWD}/docker/config/standalone.conf,target=/pulsar/conf/standalone.conf \
+  --mount type=bind,source=${PWD}/docker/bootstrap.sh,target=/pulsar/bin/bootstrap.sh \
-  apachepulsar/pulsar:2.9.1 \
+  apachepulsar/pulsar:2.10.0 \
-  bin/pulsar standalone
+  /pulsar/bin/bootstrap.sh
 ```

-#### Docker Compose

-Docker compose is quite easy to use.
-Simply execute `docker-compose up` in project root directory.

 ### Install `pulsarctl`

 After install and setup the Pulsar standalone, we need some management tools for operating on the Pulsar cluster.
 We prefer to use [pulsarctl](https://github.com/streamnative/pulsarctl) because it supports shell auto-completion.
 You can skip this section if you want to use the scripts bundled in Pulsar distribution.

 #### Mac operating system